 What makes this recipe work

 The amazing combination of honey and lemon.
-It’s also perfect recipe for taffy when you don’t have glucose or corn syrup, which is what is traditionally used for this recipe.
+It’s also the perfect recipe for taffy when you don’t have glucose or corn syrup, which is what is traditionally used for this recipe.

 Any specialist equipment needed?

-- Digital thermometer (normal thermometer is fine too, but digital is more acurate)
+- Digital thermometer (normal thermometer is fine too, but digital is more accurate)

 - Pastry brush